J-Palomino/trifecta/SMS_FEATURES_GUIDE.md

 ### Railway Environment Variables

 Set sensitive values in Railway dashboard:
-1. Go to Railway project → TreeTee service
+1. Go to Railway project → DaisyChain service
 2. Click **"Variables"** tab
 3. Add: `TWILIO_SID`, `TWILIO_AUTH`, `TWILIO_FROM`
 4. These are encrypted and never exposed in logs